Creating pathways to the US academy and shaping the future of the humanities

-Established in 1988, the Mellon Mays Undergraduate Fellowship (MMUF - Mellon Mays Undergraduate Fellowship | Mellon Foundation) is committed to expanding academic faculties and leadership in higher education and to promoting the value of the humanities and related disciplines.
-Its name honors Dr. Benjamin E. Mays, the noted African American educator, statesman, minister, and former president of Morehouse College.
+Established in 1988, the Mellon Mays Undergraduate Fellowship (MMUF | Mellon Foundation) is committed to broadening the range of scholarly perspectives in the US academy, with a focus on the humanities and the humanistic social sciences.
+Its name honors Dr. Benjamin E. Mays, the noted African American educator, statesman, minister, former president of Morehouse College, and mentor to Dr. Martin Luther King, Jr.

 Each year, new MMUF undergraduate fellows are selected from applicants in the rising junior classes of MMUF member institutions.
 These fellows join the rising and graduating senior fellows.
 The MMUF fellows are provided with mentoring and financial support as they prepare for entry into PhD programs and eventual careers as scholars and faculty members.